• Skip to primary navigation

 How far did you have to carry them through your section of the cave?

 I was in chamber 2, passing the stretchers as they came and the ground was debris and rocks (easy to get unbalanced).
-Each one of the guys there only had to carry the stretchers for a few metres, whatever you could do in a safe fashion to avoid any risk of falling and the stretcher along with you.
+Each of the guys there only had to carry the stretchers for a few metres, whatever you could do in a safe fashion to avoid any risk of falling and the stretcher along with you.

 What condition were they in when they reached your section?

 They were “relaxed”.
-Most of them were sleeping due to effects of some drugs.
+Most of them were sleeping due to the effects of some drugs.
 I don’t know what the drug was, medics and doctors involved were the ones managing that.

 How and where did all the rescue teams eat and sleep during the operation?

-Was there ever any difficulties due to language barriers?
+Were there ever any difficulties due to language barriers?

 Sometimes, but they were rare.
 Plenty of ENSED members trained in the USA, so their English was really good.
 Whenever there was a language barrier it was not long before someone around could translate.